 One thing is granted though, any kind of disruption, perceived or real will force incumbents and new players to think ultimately about the customer.
 Therefore, in any case the customer will win! that is the best thing about all this.

-# 2 Drones, artificial intelligence, and information security have shown paradigm changing potential.
+# 2 Drones, artificial intelligence, and information security have shown paradigm changing potential as technology trends

 Sheer number of drone related products this year has been extraordinary.
 The regulatory and safety chaos and response that ensued is quite natural as well.
-While I have struggled to see a real world, highly scaled out and commercial application beyond aerial videos and some gimmickry around drone deliveries, I believe the technology holds promise in the medium term and we might begin to see some differentiated applications in 2016.
+While I have struggled to see a real world, highly scaled out and commercial application beyond aerial videos and some gimmickry around drone deliveries, I believe this is one of the technology trends that holds promise in the medium term and we might begin to see some differentiated applications in 2016.

 Artificial intelligence has come of age.
 Granted, there is no “fundamental” progress in terms of solving for the true AI, however deep learning and massive scale distributed computing has opened applications not possible before.
 Right from Tesla’s auto pilot mode, to google’s translation app (I used it a lot while I was in Brazil) are a proof.
 The amount of investment and attention that AI will get in 2016 will only go up.
 I do believe in some doomsday scenarios presented by some luminaries, I think we really need to be careful while dealing with true machine intelligence; human beings could certainly become a casualty here.